shihanrehman/DBRS_interviewChallenge/README.md

 2) CD into the 'Docker' folder on terminal or whatever folder you created.
 3) On the docker-compose file, under 'volumes', change the working directory before the ":", specify locally on your computer - can be any path, where to map the current working directory to for your Jupyter projects.
 4) On terminal, type -> sudo docker-compose up (Wait 5 minutes for the images to be downloaded and copy the auth token from terminal)
-5) Type localhost:8888 on the browser - login to Jupyter with the auth token  from step 4- the working directory specified in Step 3 should show up in Jupyter, load the pandas project into Jupyter.
+5) Type localhost:8888 on the browser - login to Jupyter with the auth token  from step 4- the working directory specified in Step 3 should show up in Jupyter, load the pandas project into Jupyter, with file extension .ipynmb
 6) Click Cell -> Run All

                          Architecture and Assumptions about Design and technology tradeoffs